msinton/boris-bikes/chess.md

         chessDS.repartition($"move").write.parquet("/tmp/chess")

 4. Load the data from `/tmp/chessFlat`.
-This is the same data as in `/tmp/chess`.
-Call a function to observe the partition size of the underlying rdd.
+Call a function on the DataSet api to observe the partition size of the underlying rdd.
     Compare this to that of `/tmp/chess`

 5. Run the following to observe the physical partitioning that has been done.
 Do the same for `/tmp/chess` also.